pkp/pkp-docs/orcid/en/troubleshooting-resources.md

 1. Go to Settings > Website > Plugins > Plugin Gallery
 2. Scroll to the ORCID plugin listing
-3. Check to make sure the note next to the ORCID plugin says “up to date” If there is an update available, install the update by clicking *Update*.
+3. Check to make sure the note next to the ORCID plugin says “up to date” If there is an update available, install the update by clicking "Update"

 ## Authors receive ORCID invitation links but cannot login
 Ensure  that your ORCID plugin is actually configured and not just enabled; don't enable it unless you are ready to configure it.